cloudlinux/libcare/docs/libcare.rst

 Doctor exits
 ~~~~~~~~~~~~

-At this point doctor did his job, frees resources and leaves.
+At this point doctor done with his job, it frees resources and leaves.
 If
-anything bad happen during any of the actions the appropriate error MUST
+anything wrong happens during any of the actions the appropriate error MUST be
-be printed.
+printed.

 Manual Patch Creation
 ---------------------

-.. _`build under the hood`:
+.. _`built under the hood`:
 .. _`examining the differences in assembler files`:

-Throughout this section availability of the kpatch tools are assumed.
+Throughout this section the availability of the kpatch tools is assumed.
 To
-build them and add them into PATH do:
+build them and add them into PATH, do:

 .. code:: console